MarkIsTheBest/Nikki-25/README.md

 ## Version 3.4 (built on 17.09.06)

 Changes with version 3.4 include:
- * Added telemetry.update() statement for BlankLinearOpMode template.
+ * Added Debug.INSTANCE.update() statement for BlankLinearOpMode template.
  * Renamed sample Block OpModes to be more consistent with Java samples.
  * Added some additional sample Block OpModes.
  * Reworded OnBot Java readme slightly.